>> home > community

 We understand that in small towns, someone has to volunteer to help.
 Tables and chairs have to be put away after the meeting is over.
 Community organizations need monetary contributions to fund their projects.

-And for 28 years, we were the primary sponsor of the Stearman Fly-In.
+For 28 years, we were the primary sponsor of the Stearman Fly-In.

 Honor Student Program